alexisflesch/mathquest/app/README.md

 1. **tournamentState**: Tracks active tournaments with:
    - participants: Map of players in the tournament
    - questions: Array of question objects
-   - currentIndex: Current question index
+   - currentQuestionUid: UID of the current question
    - answers: Recorded answers from players
    - timer: Question timer control
    - paused: Whether the tournament is paused